 - o Read points.
 The CASE/Experiments.iteration file is reconstructed from the runs executed.
-The experimental points can be extracted from the database in the job directories and the experimental design thereby reconstructed. - O Augment points of a Metamodel-based analysis.
+The experimental points can be extracted from the database in the job directories and the experimental design thereby reconstructed. - o Augment points of a Metamodel-based analysis.
 Points are added to the existing experimental design.
 This option is only available for the following experimental designs types: D-Optimal, space-filling, random, and Latin Hypercube.
 The D-Optimal and space-filling experimental designs will be computed taking in consideration the previously computed points.
 Both the random and the Latin Hypercube experimental design points will be computed using the number of previously computed points as a seed to the random number generator.
-If an experimental design does not exist, new points will be created. - O Augment Points of a Monte Carlo analysis.
-Points are added to the existing experimental design.
-This option is only available for the following experimental designs types: random and Latin Hypercube.
-Both the random and the Latin Hypercube experimental design points will be computed using the number of previously computed points as a seed to random number generator. - o Run Jobs.
+If an experimental design does not exist, new points will be created. - o Run Jobs.
 The LS-DYNA jobs will be scheduled.
 Designs previously analyzed will not be analyzed again. - o Rerun failed jobs.
 The jobs that failed to run will be resubmitted.
 The LS-DYNA input file used will be regenerated from the files specified in the main directory.
 The preprocessor, if one is specified, will be rerun. - o Extract Results.
 The results will be extracted from the runs.
 This option also allows the user to change the responses for an existing iteration or Monte Carlo analysis. - o Import results (.csv).
-Import results from a .csv (comma separated variables) file (see Section 17.11). - Build Metamodels.
+Import results from a .csv (comma separated variables) file (see Section 16.12).

+- o Build Metamodels.
 The metamodels will be built.
 This option also allows revision of the metamodels for an existing iteration or Monte Carlo analysis.
 The "ExtendedResults" file will be updated.
 Metamodels can for instance be built from imported user results (see section on Read user results above). - o Evaluate Metamodels.
 Create a table with the error measures of a given set of points (Section 13.11) or create a table (.csv file) with response values interpolated from a metamodel (Section 13.12). - o Optimize.
 The metamodels are used for metamodel optimization.
 A new optimum results database is created.
 The "ExtendedResults" file will be updated.